DANS-KNAW/dans-datastation-architecture/docs/data-vault-storage-root.md

 | dataset.export-number      | Nth export of the dataset version     | Establishing the version history of the original dataset   |
 | packaging-format           | Packaging format used for the DVE     | Recording the layout of the contents of the Object Version |

-The full metadata of each dataset version is stored, but the way it is stored depends on the packaging format used.
-The current packaging format is based on
-Dataverse implementation of [RDA BagPack]{:target=_blank}.

-[RDA BagPack]: {{ bagpack_specs }}
 [bag]: {{ bagit_specs }}
 [Oxford Common File Layout]: {{ ocfl_url }}